ROCm/hipfort/docs/tutorials/hipsolver-examples.rst

 ``syevj``/``heevj`` solve the same problem with a Jacobi algorithm, which is often faster for small matrices.
-With ``HIPSOLVER_EIG_MODE_VECTOR`` the matrix is overwritten with the eigenvectors; the example confirms each eigenpair satisfies ``A*v = lambda*v``.
+With ``HIPSOLVER_EIG_MODE_VECTOR`` the matrix is overwritten with the eigenvectors; the program confirms each eigenpair satisfies ``A*v = lambda*v``.

 .. literalinclude:: ../../test/f2008/hipsolver/hipsolver_dsyevj.f08